 Ghee: Ghee, clarified butter, lends a rich nutty flavor.
 Choose organic, grass-fed ghee for its high smoke point and beneficial fatty acids.

-Garlic: A staple for its aromatic flavor, garlic also boasts health benefits.
-Organic garlic cloves are preferred for their potent antioxidants.
+Garlic: Garlic boasts many health benefits.
+Organic garlic cloves are best.

 Greek Yogurt: Greek yogurt introduces a creamy texture and a protein boost.
 Opt for full-fat, organic varieties.

-Sharp Cheddar Cheese: We use organic raw sharp cheddar for its robust flavor and nutrient profile.
-Organic ensures no unnecessary additives.
+Sharp Cheddar Cheese: We use organic raw sharp cheddar this time.
+Organic is best.

-Freshly Grated Parmesan: Freshly grated parmesan cheese is key for a rich, salty bite in our creamy Cajun Alfredo sauce, adding flavor and calcium.
+Freshly Grated Parmesan: Freshly grated parmesan cheese is key and avoids any extra additives.

-Cajun Seasoning: The heart of the dish, Cajun seasoning brings heat and soul.
-Look for blends with authentic, natural spices.
+Cajun Seasoning: Look for blends with authentic, natural spices.

-Coconut Flour: A gluten-free thickening agent, coconut flour makes our sauce hearty.
+Coconut Flour: A gluten-free thickening agent.
 It's a fibrous alternative to traditional flours.

 Baby Spinach: These tender leaves contain vitamins and a subtle earthy taste.
-Organic baby spinach is free from pesticides and full of flavor.
+Organic is best.

 Sockeye Salmon: Wild-caught sockeye salmon is essential for its rich flavor and high content of omega-3 fatty acids.

-Avocado Oil: With a high smoke point and heart-healthy fats, avocado oil is ideal for cooking salmon filets.
+Avocado Oil: Avocado oil has a high smoke point and heart-healthy fats.

 Spaghetti Squash: This is a fabulous gluten-free pasta alternative, low in calories and high in dietary fiber.